 For those that have reached the point where divorce is the last remaining option, questions are likely more prevalent than answers.
 Below are answers to some of the most common questions in the divorce process.

 A divorce is a lawsuit to dissolve the marriage relationship.
 A divorce encompasses many different issues including the division of property and debts, and what rights each parent will have to the children.

 I am common law married.
 Do I need a divorce?

-There are two ways to dissolve a common law marriage.
+There are two ways to dissolve a common-law marriage.
 The first is through traditional legal divorce procedures.
 The second option is to separate and wait.
-According to Texas Family Code, it no lawsuit to determine marital status is tiled within two years after the separation of common law spouses, the law presumes there was no agreement to be married.
+According to Texas Family Code, if no lawsuit to determine marital status is filed within two years after the separation of common-law spouses, the law presumes there was no agreement to be married.

 What is an annulment?

 An annulment is a proceeding to declare a marriage never legally existed.
 For adults, an annulment may be granted on any of several grounds: